Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 - When Florida puts up more than 26.7 points, it is 3-4 against the spread and 5-2 overall.

-- When Florida churns out more than 379.6 yards, the team is 3-5 against the spread and 5-3 overall.
+- Florida is 3-5 against the spread and 5-3 overall when the team totals over 379.6 yards.

-- This year, the Gators have turned the ball over 18 times, one more than the Seminoles' takeaways (17).
+- The Gators have turned the ball over one more time (18 total) than the Seminoles have forced a turnover (17) this season.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.